Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Layers/AddCustomDynamicEntityDataSource/readme.md

 ## Additional information

-While this sample demonstrates the use of a .json file as a custom data source, you can use any data source that contains observations which can be translated into `MapPoint` objects with associated `Dictionary<string, object>` attributes.
+In this sample, we iterate through features in a GeoJSON file to mimic messages coming from a real-time feed.
+You can create a custom dyamic entity data source to process any data that contains observations which can be translated into `MapPoint` objects with associated `Dictionary<string, object>` attributes.

 ## Tags